oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 ##### 3.1.4.3.2 Full Product Name Type - Product Identification Helper - Hashes <a id='full-product-name-type---product-identification-helper---hashes'></a>

-List of hashes (`hashes`) of value type `array` holding at least `1` item contains a list of cryptographic hashes usable to identify files.
+List of hashes (`hashes`) of value type `array` with `1` or more unique items contains a list of cryptographic hashes usable to identify files.

 ```yaml <!--json-path($['$defs'].full_product_name_t..product_identification_helper..hashes)-->
 $defs: